 Threats

 Threats refer to any unexpected occurrences or errors that happen beyond the control of the flight crew.
-During normal flight operations, pilots must manage various challenges such as unfavourable weather conditions, airports in mountainous regions, busy airspace, technical issues with the aircraft, errors made by air traffic controllers, etc. The Threat and Error Management (TEM) model considers these challenges as threats as they all have the potential to pose a risk to the safety of the flight.
+During normal flight operations, pilots must manage various challenges such as unfavorable weather conditions, airports in mountainous regions, busy airspace, technical issues with the aircraft, errors made by air traffic controllers, etc. The Threat and Error Management (TEM) model considers these challenges as threats as they all have the potential to pose a risk to the safety of the flight.

 Threats can be internal or external: